FlightSecond/fedex-sign-up/README.md

 ### Deploy to GitHub pages

-Run `ng deploy` to deploy the production build to GitHub Pages (cridentials needed).
+Run `ng deploy` to deploy the production build to GitHub Pages (credentials needed).

 ### Further help